-Ours consists of two panels, about 45 inches wide and 7 feet tall, which we join at the top to hinge like an A-frame ladder.
+We’re building a climbing wall that’s basically made of two panels.
+Each panel is about 45 inches wide and 7 feet tall, and we’ll join the panels with a hinge at the top like an A-frame ladder.

-One panel should be 3 inches narrower than the other, so it can fit between the verticals of the other panel.
+One panel should be 3 inches narrower than the other, so it can fit between the other panel’s verticals.

-Add a vertical 2-by-4 in the middle of the wider panel to support the 1-by-6 boards that will hold the climbing grips.
+Add a vertical 2-by-4 to the middle of the wider panel to support the 1-by-6 boards that will hold the climbing wall’s grips.

 Align the tops of the two panels with the smaller one inside.
-Drill a 5/8ths-inch hole through the boards on each side and install a 5/8s-inch galvanized carriage bolt through each hole before securing it with a washer, lock washer and nut.
+Drill a 5/8-inch hole through both boards on each side and install a 5/8-inch galvanized carriage bolt through each hole before securing it with a washer, lock washer and nut.

-The bolts thread through the grip and then the panel before attaching the T nut on the backside of the board.
+Thread the bolts through the grip and then the panel before attaching a T nut on the backside of the board.

 After one fastener is in each grip, rotate the grip to your preferred position before drilling the second hole and adding the other bolt.

-Once all the grips are secured, position the wall at the angle that best suits your children.
+Once all the grips are secured, you can position the wall at the angle that best suits your children.

 That’s it!
-Now your children can explore new heights in your backyard.
+Now you’ve got a climbing wall, and your children can explore new heights in your backyard.

 Watch the video above to see the process step by step.